Condominium: England and Wales

-In England and Wales, the equivalent of a condominium is commonhold, a form of ownership introduced in September 2004.
+In England and Wales, one of the equivalent legal structures of a condominium is commonhold, a form of ownership introduced in September 2004.
 As of 3 June 2009, there were 12 commonhold residential developments comprising 97 units in England and one commonhold residential development, comprising 30 units, in Wales.
-"Condominium" is not a term that is widely used in England and Wales, as commonhold is a creature of statute and comparatively rare, and condominiums are more likely to be found in the form of leaseholds.
+"Condominium" is not a term that is widely used in England and Wales.
+Commonhold is a creature of statute and comparatively rare, and condominiums are more likely to be found in the form of leaseholds because of long-standing legal differences between leasehold and freehold tenure.

-In English law, it is not possible to enforce a positive covenant on successive owners of freehold land, other than to maintain a boundary fence, without creating an elaborate trust.
+By virtue of the landmark case of Tulk v Moxhay, in English law only restrictive covenants can be enforced against freehold land.
+This means it is not possible to enforce a positive covenant on successive owners of freehold land, other than to maintain a boundary fence, without creating an elaborate trust.
 A positive covenant is, broadly, one that involves the expenditure of money to perform.

-This did not create a significant problem until the 1950s when "flats" (where ownership is divided horizontally) first began to appear on the market as more affordable, particularly for first-time buyers.
+This did not create a significant problem until the 1950s when flats (where ownership is divided horizontally) first began to appear on the market as more affordable, particularly for first-time buyers.
 Until then flats had been confined to short-term unsaleable tenancies, with varying degrees of statutory rent protection and security of tenure.

 It was soon learned that freehold flats were an unsatisfactory form of ownership because it was not possible to impose essential maintenance requirements.
 As such, flats became virtually unmarketable because they were an unacceptable form of security to lenders.
 Thus solicitors, the principal property lawyers in England and Wales in those days, began to use leases instead, where such limitations did not apply.